alexncosta/alexncosta/README.md

 ### Hi everyone 👋👨‍💻💻🎸

-I’m a Husband, Father, [Fullstack Developer](https://alexncosta.com) living in Vila Velha.
+I’m a Husband, Father of three (two girls and one boy), [Fullstack Developer](https://alexncosta.com) living in Vila Velha.
 I passionate for teaching and programming and I hope that one of my Youtube videos or courses helps you.

 ![Profile Header](./profile_alexncosta.png)